 Article 1, § 15 of the Michigan Constitution guarantees that “[a]ll persons shall, before conviction, be bailable by sufficient sureties,” except in circumstance not applicable here.
 Article 1, § 16 provides that “[e]xcessive bail shall not be imposed.”

 MCR 6.106(C)–(F) implement these rights.
 MCR 6.106(C) provides that personal recognizance release or unsecured appearance bonds are the default release options.
 MCR 6.106(D)–(E) require that any risk of flight or danger to the public be addressed by non-financial release conditions absent record findings that cash bail is truly necessary.
 It is only “[i]f the court determines for reasons it states on the record that the defendant’s appearance or the protection of the public cannot otherwise be assured [that] money bail, with or without conditions . . . may be required.”
 MCR 6.106(E) (emphasis added).
 The Michigan Supreme Court has been “emphatic” that these rules are “to be complied with in spirit, as well as to the letter.”
-People v.
-Spicer, 402 Mich.
-406, 410; 263 N.W.2d 256 (1978).
+People v Spicer, 402 Mich 406, 410; 263 NW2d 256 (1978).

 Here, no court has ever made adequate findings that CLIENT poses a flight risk or danger to the public sufficient to justify imposing release conditions.
 And no finding could be justified by the facts here for the reasons stated above.
 Thus the bond imposed violates MCR 6.106(D)–(E).